 Why does your small business need a server?

+A dedicated server can simplify the management of multiple computers.
 You can have all your emails, documents and media files stored and backed up for all transactional and operational purposes including data recovery.

 What is a server?

 In simple words, servers are like supercomputers that connect users, hardware, and software.
 They store large amounts of information and help users improve their work.

 Imagine having five employees and just one printing machine, you can set a server so all your personal can use the same printer.
 Or you can host your eCommerce in your servers so you can have control over the information handled by your site.

 Servers can be used for several purposes in business, it doesn't matter if you are just a start-up or a strong-based business.
 A server can help you improve your processes and reduce your costs in long term.

 Servers typically come in three different forms – rackmount, tower and blade.

 Operating your own server means that you can tightly control file sharing with all employees and clients as well.